In this post, I will show you how to build this adorable DIY Wooden Christmas Tree Shelf!

 .

-So, I decided to make my own version (a little bigger) and I’m sharing the details with you here so you can make your own.
+I had so much fun building these and I’m sharing the plans and video with you here so you can make your own, too!

 .